 Rodeo Grand Marshals

-Judy and Susan will each be presented with the Grand Marshal’s traditional cowboy hat and belt buckle during a reception in their honor the last week of April.
-Watch for them leading off the Clovis Rodeo Parade that begins at 9 a.m. on Saturday, April 29.
+Louie will be presented with the Grand Marshal’s traditional cowboy hat and belt buckle during a reception in his honor the last week of April.
+Watch for them leading off the Clovis Rodeo Parade that begins at 9:30 a.m. on Saturday, April 26, 2025.

 Past Rodeo Grand Marshals